jhueckelheim/preducer/README.md

 appropriately, the result is also included in this repository.

 ## CUTEST installation
-If you plan to use Preducer with the Julia CUTEST package (see below), it is additionally necessary to define an environment variable called "PREDUCER" holding the Preducer directory.
+If you plan to use Preducer with the Julia CUTEST package, it is additionally necessary to define an environment variable called "PREDUCER" holding the Preducer directory.
 In the `CUTEST.jl` file, the follwing lines must be added directly below `if isfile("ELFUN.f")`: